The prolonged slavery of women is the darkest page in human history.

 Victims of sexual trafficking may be sold for sex on the street, on the internet, in brothels, in hotels, in “gentlemen’s clubs,” and at truck stops.
 The average age of most victims of sexual trafficking is between 12 and 14 years old, and half of all victims are younger than 16 years old.
 Some very young children are sold into slavery by their families.
 There are five year olds being sold and raped daily.
 Some children and women are kept local, and others are moved from state to state or even out of the country.
 Tragically, only 1 – 2% of victims are ever found and brought home.
 Average life expectancy for adults sold into sexual slavery is only 5 years, and for young children, 2 years, due to the forced drug use, mistreatment, rapes, and sexually transmitted diseases.

 People often assume that most women in the sex trades choose that life for financial reasons.
 However, I have been told by people who have worked with many women in the sex trades, and also by a victim, that 80% of these adults, teens and children are trapped victims and want to leave that life, if they only had a safe place to which they could escape.
-The Department of Justice and FBI indicate that there are 500,000 women and 300,000 children trapped in the sex trades in the United States.
+The Department of Justice and FBI indicate that there are 500,000 women and 300,000 children at risk for being trapped in the sex trades in the United States.

 Faces of Abuse